marbl/MetagenomeScope/GENERAL_TODO.md

 * Show interesting biological information extracted from a graph.

-* Use collator to, optionally, generate a HTML page that automatically loads the generated neo4j database.
-As opposed to using a monolithic database viewer.
-    * Can test on fedarko.github.io -- might need to generate a long URL or something to only let certain people see it

 * Tutorial!!!
 (Add to repository)

-* Talk to Jayram (shares Todd's office) re: neo4j issues (browser limitations, etc).
-    * py2neo to generate a database, and then read the resulting database via javascript
-    * load xdot in the browser--support both.
-    * loading xdot in the browser would lose out on some of the extra data stored in the neo4j database--present user with requisite disclaimers.

 * Spend some time creating a 2-ish page Google Doc with a brief introduction, a description of the results obtained (i.e. what the